 - General Atomics

-Many of our students have bolstered their undergrad career and resumes by working in industry as engineers for a semester through internships and co-ops.
-For more information regarding these opportunities please visit the links under the Employment Opportunities section to learn more about each employers internship and co-op and visit the Kennesaw State University’s Career Services Center website.
+Several of our students have bolstered their undergraduate career and resumes by working in industry as engineers for a semester or two through internships and Co-Ops.
+For more information regarding these opportunities please visit the links under the Employment Opportunities section to learn more about each employer’s internship and Co-Op programs and visit the Kennesaw State University’s Department of Career Planning and Development.